The system by which an institution structures its school year. Three common types are semester, quarter and trimester.

-The total estimated amount, including tuition, fees, books, transportation and personal expenses, it will cost to go to college.
+The total estimated amount, including tuition, fees, books, housing, food, transportation and personal expenses, it will cost to go to college.
 It is usually expressed as a yearly figure and is used to calculate financial need.

 If referring to financial aid, deferment is a postponement or delay of payment obligation on a student loan.